 Each audit will result in the generation of an audit report (“Microsoft Audit Report”), which Microsoft will make available at https://servicetrust.microsoft.com/ or another location identified by Microsoft.
 The Microsoft Audit Report will be Microsoft’s Confidential Information and will clearly disclose any material findings by the auditor.
 Microsoft will promptly remediate issues raised in any Microsoft Audit Report to the satisfaction of the auditor.
 If Customer requests, Microsoft will provide Customer with each Microsoft Audit Report.
 The Microsoft Audit Report will be subject to non-disclosure and distribution limitations of Microsoft and the auditor.

-To the extent Customer’s audit requirements under the Standard Contractual Clauses or Data Protection Requirements cannot reasonably be satisfied through audit reports, documentation or compliance information Microsoft makes generally available to its customers, Microsoft will promptly respond to Customer’s additional audit instructions.
+To the extent Customer’s audit requirements under the 2010 Standard Contractual Clauses or Data Protection Requirements cannot reasonably be satisfied through audit reports, documentation or compliance information Microsoft makes generally available to its customers, Microsoft will promptly respond to Customer’s additional audit instructions.
 Before the commencement of an audit, Customer and Microsoft will mutually agree upon the scope, timing, duration, control and evidence requirements, and fees for the audit, provided that this requirement to agree will not permit Microsoft to unreasonably delay performance of the audit.
-To the extent needed to perform the audit, Microsoft will make the processing systems, facilities and supporting documentation relevant to the processing of Customer Data and Personal Data by Microsoft, its Affiliates, and its Subprocessors available.
+To the extent needed to perform the audit, Microsoft will make the processing systems, facilities and supporting documentation relevant to the processing of Customer Data, Professional Services Data, and Personal Data by Microsoft, its Affiliates, and its Subprocessors available.
 Such an audit will be conducted by an independent, accredited third-party audit firm, during regular business hours, with reasonable advance notice to Microsoft, and subject to reasonable confidentiality procedures.
-Neither Customer nor the auditor shall have access to any data from Microsoft’s other customers or to Microsoft systems or facilities not involved in the Online Services.
+Neither Customer nor the auditor shall have access to any data from Microsoft’s other customers or to Microsoft systems or facilities not involved in providing the applicable Products and Services.
 Customer is responsible for all costs and fees related to such audit, including all reasonable costs and fees for any and all time Microsoft expends for any such audit, in addition to the rates for services performed by Microsoft.
 If the audit report generated as a result of Customer’s audit includes any finding of material non-compliance, Customer shall share such audit report with Microsoft and Microsoft shall promptly cure any material non-compliance.

-If the Standard Contractual Clauses apply, then this section is in addition to Clause 5 paragraph f and Clause 12 paragraph 2 of the Standard Contractual Clauses.
-Nothing in this section of the DPA varies or modifies the Standard Contractual Clauses or the GDPR Terms or affects any supervisory authority’s or data subject’s rights under the Standard Contractual Clauses or Data Protection Requirements.
+If the 2010 Standard Contractual Clauses apply, then this section is in addition to Clause 5 paragraph f and Clause 12 paragraph 2 of the 2010 Standard Contractual Clauses.
+Nothing in this section of the DPA varies or modifies the 2010 Standard Contractual Clauses or the GDPR Terms or affects any supervisory authority’s or data subject’s rights under the 2010 Standard Contractual Clauses or Data Protection Requirements.
 Microsoft Corporation is an intended third-party beneficiary of this section.